wadave/vertex_ai_mcp_samples/adk-web-ui/README.md

 ## **2. Configure Environment Variables**

-Create a `.env` file in the `adk_multiagent_mcp_app` directory with the following content.
+Create a `.env` file in the `adk-web-ui` directory with the following content.
 Replace placeholders with your actual values.

 ```dotenv
 # Choose Model Backend: 0 -> ML Dev, 1 -> Vertex AI